brycewray/astro-site-legacy/src/pages/posts/2020/04/webmentions-three-ssgs-3.md

 <Disclaimer />

 <YellowBox>
-**Note**: This is Part 3 of a five-part series about how you can set up [webmentions](https://indieweb.org/Webmention) in websites built by three different [static site generators](https://staticgen.com): [Eleventy](https://11ty.dev) (the subject of [Part 2](/posts/2020/04/webmentions-three-ssgs-2/)), [Hugo](https://gohugo.io) (the subject of this part), and [Gatsby](https://gatsbyjs.org) (covered in detail in [Part 4](/posts/2020/04/webmentions-three-ssgs-4/)).
-In the [conclusion](/posts/2020/04/webmentions-three-ssgs-5/), you'll find a bibliography of the best articles I found on the subject of this series.
-All of the articles link (even if only through tiny [GitHub](https://github.com) logos) to their authors’ code.
+<strong>Note</strong>: This is Part 3 of a five-part series about how you can set up <a href="https://indieweb.org/Webmention" target="_blank" rel="nofollow">webmentions</a> in websites built by three different <a href="https://staticgen.com" target="_blank" rel="nofollow">static site generators</a>: <a href="https://11ty.dev" target="_blank" rel="nofollow">Eleventy</a> (the subject of <a href="/posts/2020/04/webmentions-three-ssgs-2/">Part 2</a>), <a href="https://gohugo.io" target="_blank" rel="nofollow">Hugo</a> (the subject of this part), and <a href="https://gatsbyjs.org" target="_blank" rel="nofollow">Gatsby</a> (covered in detail in <a href="/posts/2020/04/webmentions-three-ssgs-4/">Part 4</a>).
+In the <a href="/posts/2020/04/webmentions-three-ssgs-5/">conclusion</a>, you’ll find a bibliography of the best articles I found on the subject of this series.
+All of the articles link (even if only through tiny <a href="https://github.com" target="_blank" rel="nofollow">GitHub</a> logos) to their authors’ code.
 They were invaluable to this effort, and I encourage you to take particular notice of them and their authors.
 </YellowBox>

 <YellowBox>
-**Added note, 2020-07-26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.
+<strong>Added note, 2020-07-26</strong>: I have now archived the various configuration files linked within this series within a <a href="https://github.com/brycewray/files-webmentions" target="_blank" rel="nofollow">GitHub repo</a> of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.
 </YellowBox>

 In the [introduction](/posts/2020/04/webmentions-three-ssgs-1/) to this five-part series, I gave you a quick run-through about the [IndieWeb](https://indieweb.org) and the general setup of webmentions.
 In [Part 2](/posts/2020/04/webmentions-three-ssgs-2/), the subject was how you implement webmentions specifically in the [Eleventy](https://11ty.dev) SSG.
 Now, here in Part 3, we'll talk about implementing them in the [Hugo](https://gohugo.io) SSG.